Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 Scheduling and dispatching

-The Jobber scheduler’s color coding and drag-and-drop feature makes scheduling a breeze
+The Jobber scheduler’s color coding and drag-and-drop feature make scheduling a breeze.

-The filtering options allow you to sort tasks by type, assignment, and status.
+The filtering options allowed me to sort tasks by type, assignment, and status.
 This is especially useful in managing a busy schedule and ensuring nothing gets overlooked.

-Moreover, the color coding for different item types—like employees, visits, tasks, and events—helps you quickly understand each calendar item.
-Plus, a strikethrough (cross-off-checklist) view shows you which jobs are done and invoiced.
+Moreover, the color-coding for different item types—like employees, visits, tasks, and events—helped me quickly understand each calendar item.
+I also liked the strikethrough (cross-off-checklist) view that shows which jobs were done and invoiced, making it easy for me to track job progress in real time.

 One sub-feature of scheduling and dispatching is route optimization—a feature I found super useful for field staff.
 It enhances efficiency by showing you workers’ whereabouts and providing a map overview for daily routing.